 1. You Don’t Need a Licence to Import But You May Need A Permit

-Companies and individuals are not required to hold a licence to import goods into Australia.
+You do not need a licence when importing goods From overseas into Australia (this applies to both companies and individuals).
 However, depending on what your goods are, you may need to obtain permits or treatment to clear goods through customs.
-For example, some products may be subject to certain biosecurity import conditions and quarantine regulations, and are not permitted entry unless an import permit is obtained.
+For example, some products may be subject to certain biosecurity import conditions and quarantine regulations.
+In some cases, these products won’t be permitted entry unless an import permit is obtained.
 The Department’s Biosecurity Import Conditions System (BICON), grants import permits before goods arrive in Australia for commodities such as food products.

 For an overview of the process, check out the Department of Agriculture and Water Resource’s How to Import Goods in Australia.